-However, as famous comedian Jim Carrey once said:
+As famous comedian Jim Carrey once said:

 I hope everybody could get rich and famous, and do everything they ever dreamed of, so they would know that it’s not the answer.

 Happiness is Not a Destination

 The more you pursue happiness, the faster it runs from you?

+Quite a paradox, wouldn’t you say?
 To solve this paradox, we need to understand that happiness is a journey not a destination.
 There is no one single finish line, but rather an endless number of checkpoints along the journey, which never quite ends.

 Why Happiness is a Journey